Passive obedience

-Passive obedience is a religious and political doctrine, which states that people have a moral duty to obey the law, in particular accepting punishment as part of this obedience.
+Passive obedience is a religious and political doctrine which states that people have a moral duty to obey the law and, in particular, to accept punishment as part of this obedience.

 George Berkeley

-The most notable publication describing this doctrine was Bishop George Berkeley's A Discourse on Passive Obedience (1712).
+The most notable publication describing this doctrine was Bishop George Berkeley's treatise Passive Obedience; or, the Christian Doctrine of Not Resisting the Supreme Power (1712).
 The tract is considered Berkeley's major contribution to moral and political philosophy.

-In A Discourse on Passive Obedience, Berkeley defends the thesis that people have "a moral duty to observe the negative precepts (prohibitions) of the law, including the duty not to resist the execution of punishment."
-However, Berkeley does allow that people can obey different supreme authorities if there are more than one claims to the highest authority (§52).
+In Passive Obedience, Berkeley defends the thesis that people have "a moral duty to observe the negative precepts (prohibitions) of the law, including the duty not to resist the execution of punishment."
+However, Berkeley does allow that people can obey different supreme authorities if there are multiple claims to the highest authority (§52).
 On the other hand, Berkeley also insists that disobedience to a tyrant remains wrong, even when the tyrant's violation of moral law is a worse violation than rebellion would be; when such immoral tyranny becomes insufferable, rebellion is predictable, and violates no rights of the tyrant, yet may still violate moral law (§44).
-In some places, Berkeley's argument for blind obedience to a de facto authority resembles Thomas Hobbes's argument in Leviathan, on the grounds that rebellion can lead to anarchic violence and chaos which is worse than the worst tyranny (§§16, 47, 51), although Berkeley disagrees with Hobbes's idea that moral and political obligation ultimately rests on the law of self-preservation (§33).
+In some places, Berkeley's argument for blind obedience to a de facto authority resembles Thomas Hobbes's argument in Leviathan (1651) that rebellion can lead to anarchic violence and chaos which is worse than the worst tyranny (§§16, 47, 51), although Berkeley disagrees with Hobbes's idea that moral and political obligation ultimately rests on the law of self-preservation (§33).